EthanDCruz455/IoT-Distress-Detection-System-Using-ESP32/README.md

 Real-time vitals monitoring and automated emergency alerting using an ESP32, biometric sensors, Firebase Realtime Database, and Twilio SMS.

-> *"Distress Detection System using ESP32" works too — but VitalGuard is the name I'd give it if you want something more memorable for a portfolio, paper, or app store listing.
-Easy to rename — see [Project Name](#project-name) below.*

 ## Overview

 This project continuously monitors a patient's **heart rate**, **SpO2 (blood oxygen)**, and **body temperature**, and automatically triggers SMS alerts to a designated user and doctor if vitals cross critical thresholds — or instantly, if a manual panic button is pressed.
 All sensor data is streamed live to Firebase Realtime Database for remote dashboards/monitoring apps.